michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-11-research-assistant.md

 - Voice/style shifts noticeably between sections

 **How to prevent:**
-- Use the transparency model (Chapter 5)—students acknowledge AI use and submit revision history
+- Use the transparency model (Chapter 5),students acknowledge AI use and submit revision history
 - Assess through oral defense where students must explain their arguments
 - Focus assessment on originality of thinking, not just quality of prose

----
+,

 **Problematic 2: Trusting AI citations**

-AI frequently hallucinates citations—inventing papers that don't exist or misattributing real papers.
+AI frequently hallucinates citations,inventing papers that don't exist or misattributing real papers.

 **How to prevent:**
 - **Require students to verify every citation** in their reference list (confirm it exists, that they've read it, that it says what they claim)
-- Spot-check citations during supervision: "Tell me about the Smith 2019 paper you cite here—what was their methodology?"
+- Spot-check citations during supervision: "Tell me about the Smith 2019 paper you cite here,what was their methodology?"

----
+,

 ## Application 5: Research Proposal Development